alanmitchell/mini-monitor/docs/source/hardware.rst

 Connection tracking software on the Pi combined with a reliable Cellular Modem make for a relatively robust Internet connection.
-For added reliability, the power to the Pi can be periodically cycled using the Timer Switch (SW1), which is described later.
+For added reliability, the power to the Pi can be periodically cycled using the Timer Switch (part SW1), which is described later in this document.

 The diagram below shows an alternative method of providing a cellular Internet connection to the Raspberry Pi.
 A cellular router is used in